-Students are awarded 30 study points for the Master Thesis.
+Students are awarded 18 study points for the Master thesis.

-Competency Targets of the Mandatory and of the Mandatory Elective Modules in the Master's Program "Business Administration"
+Competency Targets of the Mandatory and of the Mandatory Elective Modules in the Master's Program "Economics"

-Students will acquire specific knowledge in the fields of General Management and Methodological Skills, which they will be able to apply in concrete situations, as well as a broad understanding of the most recent developments in these economic disciplines.

-Students will be able to pass this knowledge on; they will learn to structure it, to classify it, to arrange it, to visualize it, as well as to judge this information with a critical eye, to assess its value.
+Students will acquire specific knowledge in the fields of microeconomics, macroeconomics and econometrics, as well as a broad understanding of the most recent developments in these economic disciplines.
+Students will be able to pass this knowledge on; they will learn to structure it, to classify it, to arrange it, to visualize it, as well as to judge this information with a critical eye, to asses its value.
 Students will be encouraged to make the effort necessary for a successful course of studies, as well as to create the preconditions, through their dedication and commitment, for a productive intellectual climate through all the various phases and stages of their course of study.